torressam333/blog_microservices/README.md

-# Built with Node and React
+# Microservices project built and deployed with: Node, React.
+Docker and Kubernetes

 This repo contains a blog project built out in a micro services architecture pattern.
 It uses React as the frontend library.
 On the backend it uses Node.js, Express, Docker, and Kubernates.